ManuelAloSupsi/ros-course/README.md

   <img src="Public/Image/ImageInstant.png" style="width: 80%;">
   </p>

-  Now the image has been instantiate in a container and it is on execution :horse_racing:
+  Now the image has been instantiate in a container and is in execution :horse_racing:
   <p align="center">
   <img src="Public/Image/contInst.png" style="width: 80%;">
   </p>